University of Michigan–Flint Scholarships (2025–2026) | Cost, Merit & Hidden Awards

 Special Tuition Programs:

-• Go Blue Guarantee: Michigan residents with household income under $125,000 (and modest assets) may receive full in-state tuition if they meet GPA requirements (3.5 for new freshmen, 3.0 for continuing students).
-FAFSA required.
+• Go Blue Guarantee: Michigan residents with family income ≤$125,000 and assets ≤$125,000 may receive full in-state tuition if they meet GPA requirements (3.5 for incoming first-years; 3.0 for continuing students).
+FAFSA required (priority by Mar 1).

 Cost & Special Aid FAQs